MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/PlayerDimensionChangeBeforeEvent.md

 ### **toDimension**
 `read-only toDimension: Dimension;`

-The dimension that the player is changing to, property will modify dimension change request.
+The dimension that the player is changing to.

 Type: [*Dimension*](Dimension.md)

 ### **toLocation**
 `read-only toLocation: Vector3;`

-The location the player will spawn to after changing dimensions, property will modify spawn location request.
+The location the player will spawn to after changing dimensions.

 Type: [*Vector3*](Vector3.md)